oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-strict-password-security-policy/rule.md

-​Every 180 days clients will be required to change their password, they can change it when:
+Every 180 days clients will be required to change their password, they can change it when:

-- Login to their ​computer
+- Login to their computer
 - Terminal server to another computer
 - VPN

 This allows users to change their password by making a VPN connection to the office.

-We also enforce a lockout policy so if a user gets their password wrong 5 times, their account will be locked out for 15 minutes.​
+We also enforce a lockout policy so if a user gets their password wrong 5 times, their account will be locked out for 15 minutes.

 If you want to change your password sooner, press [ctrl] [alt] [delete] then click "Change Password" button.